hmdsefi/channelize/README.md

 [![codecov](https://codecov.io/gh/hmdsefi/channelize/branch/master/graph/badge.svg?token=6IUFW3MADN)](https://codecov.io/gh/hmdsefi/channelize)
 [![Go Reference](https://pkg.go.dev/badge/github.com/hmdsefi/channelize.svg)](https://pkg.go.dev/github.com/hmdsefi/channelize)

-A wrapper around gorilla websocket that can channelize the websocket messages.
-It gives the client this option to receive events in different channels.
+Channelize is a websocket framework based on gorilla websocket that manages inbound and outbound streams.
+It gives the client the option of receiving events in different channels.
 Channelize is useful when your websocket server is reading different types of events from a message broker. e.g., you might have multiple kafka topics or NATs subjects.

 Channelize gives you this option to categorize the outbound messages.
 You can choose a name for each event type